Ravi-Gituser/Machine-Learning/README.md

       Ex - K means clustering , Apriori , Hidden Markov model.
    * Reinforced - Model learns from past errors and corrects in the next iteration.

+b) Matplotlib - Matplotlib is a library used for data exploration and visualizaion in the form of bar chart , pie chart , scatter plot ,      error chart etc.

-b) Matplotlib - This sub-branch features various examples in a Jupyter(iPython) notebook to plot graphs using the Matplotlib library.
+   This sub-branch features various examples in a Jupyter(iPython) notebook to plot graphs using the Matplotlib library.